 - Two hours each fortnight of art, computing, DT, drama, music and STEPS

-In year 9, students have the opportunity to specialise in 4 subjects, which they have a particular interest in.
+During SAS in year 9, students have the opportunity to specialise in 3 subjects, which they have a particular interest in.
+They will study each of these for a 13-week block.
 This enables students to develop a deeper understanding of KS3 content in areas that they are passionate about.
-Students may choose to continue this subject to GCSE level in year 10.
-The year 9 curriculum is supplemented by an enrichment programme.
+Students may choose to continue these subject to GCSE level in year 10.

 Key Stage Four